rtablada/ember-gts-parse-jscodeshift/README.md

-# Ember GTS Codeshift
+# Glimmer Jscodeshift

-This package provides a plugin for AST Types as well as a parser for jscodeshift to parse Glimmer templates embedded in GJS and JTS files.
+This package provides a plugin for AST Types as well as a parser for jscodeshift to parse GJS and JTS files including their embedded templates.

 > [!NOTE]
 > `ember-template-recast` is used to parse template content of files, however the type strings for AST Nodes have to be prepended with `Glimmer` to avoid conflicts with existing types in `ast-types`.